 What is Net Book Value?

-Net book value (NBV) refers to a company’s assets or how the assets are recorded by the accountant.
-NBV is calculated using the asset’s original cost – how much it cost to acquire the asset – with the depreciation, depletion, and amortization of the asset being subtracted from the asset’s original cost.
+Net book value (NBV) refers to the historical value of a company’s assets or how the assets are recorded by the accountant.
+NBV is calculated using the asset’s original cost – how much it cost to acquire the asset – with the depreciation, depletion, or amortization of the asset being subtracted from the asset’s original cost.

 Over time, assets lose some of their value.
 When calculating NBV, the depletion or depreciation and any amortization of the asset’s value must be subtracted from the original cost over the course of the asset’s useful life.
 (Every asset has a reasonable period of time over which it can be used or useful.)

 Salvage value is another factor to be considered.
-Some assets may have more value to be derived from it after the end of its useful life.
+Some assets may have remaining value that can be derived after the end of their useful life.
 For example, consider a logging company that purchases a hauling truck.
-It may have a salvage value that will make it useful in another way instead of simply scrapping the truck once it no longer functions in its hauling capacity.
+It may have a salvage value that will make it useful in another way such as being sold for scrap parts or metal.

 What all of the above means is that the NBV of an asset should decrease fairly steadily and predictably over the useful life of the asset.
 When it reaches the end of its useful life, the NBV should be equal to its salvage value.